Serving ML Models with FastAPI

 Turn a model artifact into a real prediction API — request validation with Pydantic, automatic Swagger docs, real-time vs batch inference, and a Docker-ready project structure.
 Part 2 of the MLOps series.

-At the end of part one, the only way to get a prediction out of our model was to SSH into a box and run python predict.py by hand.
+At the end of part one, the only way to get a prediction from our model was to SSH into a machine and run python predict.py by hand.
 That's not a service.
-Nobody's frontend can call it, no other microservice can depend on it, and the moment you close the terminal it's gone.
-A model that can only be queried by the person who trained it may as well not exist.
+No frontend can call it, no other microservice can depend on it, and the moment you close the terminal, it's gone.
+A model that only its creator can query might as well not exist.

-So in this part we put a front door on it.
-We take the exact model.joblib from part one and wrap it in a FastAPI service with a real request contract, automatic docs, and a project layout that's ready to containerize next time.
+So in this part, we give it a front door.
+We take the exact model.joblib from part one and wrap it in a FastAPI service with a real request contract, automatic docs, and a project layout that's ready for Docker in the next part.
 Here's the good news: once the model is loaded, this is just a web API.
-If you've ever shipped a REST service, you already know how to do 90% of this — the ML part is a single .predict() call buried in the middle.
+If you've ever built a REST service, you already know how to do 90% of this — the ML part is a single .predict() call in the middle.

 What "serving" actually means

-Serving a model means putting it behind a network boundary so other systems can ask it questions over HTTP, without knowing or caring that there's machine learning inside.
+Serving a model means putting it behind a network boundary, so other systems can ask it questions over HTTP without knowing or caring that there's machine learning inside.
 To the caller, POST /predict is just an endpoint that takes JSON and returns JSON.
-That the answer came from a RandomForest instead of a SQL query is an implementation detail — and keeping it that boring is the whole goal.
+Whether the answer came from a RandomForest or a SQL query is an implementation detail, and keeping it that simple is the whole goal.

-We'll use FastAPI for the concrete wins: Pydantic validation so malformed and out-of-range input never reaches the model, a Swagger UI generated for free, and enough speed that the model — not the framework — is your bottleneck.
-The mapping to what you already run is clean.
-FastAPI is your Flask: the framework, except the request contract and the docs are built in instead of bolted on.
-And uvicorn (or gunicorn with uvicorn workers in prod) is your Gunicorn: the server that actually hands you the worker processes and concurrency.
+We use FastAPI for three concrete reasons: Pydantic validation, so bad or out-of-range input never reaches the model; a Swagger UI you get for free; and enough speed that the model — not the framework — is your bottleneck.
+If you come from the Python web world, the mapping is simple.
+FastAPI plays the role of Flask, except the request contract and the docs are built in instead of added later.
+And uvicorn (or gunicorn with uvicorn workers in production) plays the role of Gunicorn: the server that provides the worker processes and concurrency.

 The project structure (Docker-ready from the start)